Item by item, toward

 • item_metadata Ingestion timestamp, contributor info, and benchmark provenance.

-• item_content[] Original item content from the benchmark (question, dialogue, prompt, etc.)
+• item_content[] Original item content from the source benchmark, which is divided into input[] and references[].

 • responses[] Response(s) to the item (see the next tab).

-Given the item, each response records the test conditions and outcomes for a single model run.
+Given the item, each response records the test conditions and outcomes for a single request.

 • model Respondent model (see the next tab).

-• item_adaptation How the item was adapted for the evaluation run, including the actual model input, few-shot demonstrations, and test environment resources.
+• item_adaptation How the item was adapted for the evaluation run, including the actual request_input[], few-shot demonstrations, and test environment resources.

-• response_content[] The output produced by the model.
+• response_content[] The output returned by the model.

 • scores[] Metric score(s) of the response (see the last tab).